 Small Business Saturday originated in 2010 when American Express wanted to give small business owners a fighting chance during Black Friday and Cyber Monday blowout sales against larger retailers who can afford to spend a lot of money on marketing.

-In 2011, the Senate voted, and Small Business Saturday officially becomes an event that the United States celebrates every year.
+In 2011, the Senate voted and Small Business Saturday officially became an event that the United States recognizes every year.

 What's your target market?

 Both of these groups are very tech-savvy and have lived in technology-based environments for most of their lives.

-Generation Z is shaped by highly skilled individuals with expertise in all things technology.
+Generation Z is shaped by highly skilled individuals with expertise in all things tech.
 After all, they all grew up with technology at their fingertips.
 Gen Z is using technology to enhance their personal lives.
-Some of Gen Zs are using their devices to make money, such as creating sponsored content.
+Some of Gen Z even use their devices to make money, such as creating sponsored content.

 Let's talk stats

-Small businesses contribute to the economy of the country in so many ways.
-They bring growth and innovation to communities across the U.S.
+Small businesses contribute to the U.S. economy in so many ways.
+They bring growth and innovation to communities across the country.

 They also stimulate economic growth by offering employment opportunities to people who may not be able to get a spot at larger corporations.

 In retrospect, large corporations benefit from small business owners to help complete various projects such as marketing, SEO, and others.